Baloise Session

 Baloise Session (previously known as the Rheinknie Session and AVO SESSION Basel) is an indoor music festival, which takes place every October/November in Basel, Switzerland.
 The festival features international as well as national artists of diverse music genres in an intimate club setting.
 In 2010 the festival celebrated its 25th jubilee, and in 2013 acquired sponsorship from a Swiss insurance company called Bâloise, changing the name of the event to Baloise Session.
+Beatrice Stirnimann has been associated with the Baloise Session for thirty years.
+In 2004, she became Managing Director.
+Today, she is CEO and owner.
+Over the past two decades, the festival's budget has doubled to approximately 8 million Swiss francs.

 History

 The festival was set up as the Rheinknie Session in 1985, with the five concerts of the first instalment of the festival in May 1986, including performances by Oscar Peterson, Albert Collins and Koko Taylor.
 The second year's edition included shows by Fats Domino and Buddy Guy.

 Regional establishment

 In 1988 Miles Davis agreed to perform at the festival.
 Subsequently the festival was first acknowledged outside of north-western Switzerland.
 Names such as Dizzy Gillespie, Michel Petrucciani and Herbie Hancock followed and Claude Nobs from Montreux Jazz Festival joined as a member of the patrons committee.

 In its first ten years the festival focussed on continuous growth.
 By gradually integrating musical styles such as world music, soul and funk after 1995, it proved possible to approach a younger audience.